 Life is the art of encounters.
-The one with Giovanna Castiglioni, Achille’s youngest daughter, has been an encounter in which design has been the link between the current reality of the Foundation that bears her last name and the historical importance of her father.
-Thanks to her privileged point of view I have looked into the everyday life of Achille Castiglioni, without ever separating the man from the designer, an operation that is impossible.
+The encounter with Giovanna Castiglioni, Achille Castiglioni’s youngest daughter, was a meeting in which design acted as the link between the current reality of the Foundation that bears her last name and the historical importance of her father.
+Thanks to her privileged point of view I have looked into the everyday life of Achille Castiglioni, without ever separating the man from the designer, a thing that would be impossible to do.

 Watch exclusive content in the video interview

-Of the 100 gifts that have been bring for the Centenary since the Achille’s birth, which one, in your opinion, would have been appreciated the most by your father?
+Of the hundreds of gifts that have been brought for the Centenary of Achille’s birth, which one, in your opinion, would have been most appreciated by your father?

-It’s difficult to answer, there are more than 100 objects, and they are all very intelligent objects.
-I could tell you more than one, but it is difficult to choose, because I look at them and they are all anonymous objects, functional, very simple but at the same time with a great story behind.
+It’s difficult to answer: there are more than 100 objects, and they are all very clever objects.
+I could give you a list , but it is difficult to choose, because I look at them and they are all anonymous objects, functional, very simple but at the same time with a great story behind them.

-Starting from the staple donated by Philippe Starck, who arrives with one of the most famous objects, present on all desks, up to Gum Design that arrives with the classic party balloon.
-Not to mention the gifts tied to the tickets, I can think of Gio Velluto who brought a bullet.
+Starting with the staple donated by Philippe Starck, who arrived with one of the most well known objects present on everyone’s desk, through to Gum Design that arrived with a classic party balloon.
+Not to mention the gifts tied to a greeting card, I can think of Gio Velluto who brought a bullet.

-As I told you, that is a gift that is completed with the greeting card that reads: “A-Killer, you never miss a shot”.
-There you understand everything.
+As I told you, that gift that came completed with a greeting card that read: “A-Killer, you’ve never missed a shot”.
+And with those words you understand everything.

-It is interesting to see how the designers, Italians, foreigners, better known or less known, wanted to bring a gift to dad in a very different way.
-In some cases we have objects that speak for themselves, for example Lissoni has brought bonsai scissors, they are beautiful in their own right; in other cases it is necessary to go deeper and understand the thought behind the gift.
+It is interesting to see how the designers, Italian and foreign, well known or less known, wanted to bring a gift to dad in many different ways.
+In some cases we have objects that speak for themselves, for example Lissoni brought bonsai scissors, which are beautiful in their own right; in other cases it is necessary to go deeper and try and understand the thought behind the gift.

-Surely these gifts speak and tell us a lot also about the personality of the designers who thought them.
+I imagine these gifts speak and tell us a lot about the personality of the designer who brought them.

-Exactly, because then the question is always the same: when you give someone a birthday present, do you come up with something that pleases you or that pleases the birthday boy?
-And to this I can not answer, but I can tell you that I personally almost always bring toys, I can not bring very serious things.
-And more, as my mother taught me, at a party you never bring a gift too expensive, to avoid embarrassing in the other person.
+That’s right, but the question is always the same: when you give someone a birthday present, do you come up with something that pleases you or that pleases the person with the birthday?
+And so, for this I can’t answer, but I can tell you that personally, I almost always take games, I can not take very serious things.
+Also, as my mother taught me, never take an excessively expensive gift to a party, to avoid embarrassing the other person.

-And it is true, the anonymous objects that have been given to Castiglioni are economic objects.
-And the anonymous object brings everyone on the same level, so there is no more famous Philippe Starck and less known Marco Marzini, but every object acquires its meaning.
-In the end, we received very many objects, very different from each other, but united by the affection and respect towards Castiglioni.
+And it is true, the anonymous objects that were given to Castiglioni are not extravagant objects.
+The anonymous gift brings everyone to the same level, and so Philippe Starck is not more or less famous than Marco Marzini, in this way every object acquires its meaning.
+At the end, we had received many objects, all very different from each other, but united by the affection and respect towards Castiglioni.

-One thing I liked a lot is the fact of being able to show off objects that are part of the everyday life of us all.
-Among the gifts for Achilles there are things that we all possess and this is a bit like enhancing and bringing everyone on the same level.
-In the end, all famous or nobody famous.
+One thing I liked a lot was the fact of being able to show off objects that are part of everyday life for us all.
+Among the gifts for Achilles there were things that we all possess and this has the effect of bringing everyone to the same level.
+In the end, famous or not famous.

 We know that 100×100 Achille is an exhibition that will become itinerant.
 Can you tell us where it will go?

-It would be nice to know with certainty the stages but it is not so.
-100×100 Achille is a very simple exhibition but still to be built well.
-The displays that host the gifts are born for the Foundation, and they will not be appropriate to go around, so we’re a little thinking about the logistics.
-There are fixed stages, already organized, but we can not yet formalize everything.
+It would be nice to know where exactly it will travel but it’s not that easy.
+100×100 Achille is a very simple exhibition but we have to modify it.
+The displays that house the gifts were made for the Foundation, and they will not be appropriate to travel around, so we’re thinking about the logistics.
+There are fixed venues, already organized, but we can’t formalize everything yet.

-You know, these days, thinking about our meeting, I was wondering something original I could ask you, thinking about the fact that you have already answered to hundreds of questions about your father, so, to your pleasure, I wanted to ask you to tell me something that is never been told: a curiosity, a habit, an anecdote, an aspect of personality, a taste…
+Over these days, thinking about our meeting, I was wondering about something original I could ask you, in view of the fact that you have already answered hundreds of questions about your father in the past.
+So, I would like to ask you to tell me something that has never been told before: a curiosity, a habit, an anecdote, an aspect of personality, something that’s never been revealed….

-Do you think that the creativity, your father’s creativity especially, is something you can learn or are something innate?
+Do you think that the inspiration and the creativity that your father had, is something you can learn or rather is it natural?

-This question is beautiful, because on one hand my father was certainly born like that, and you could not do anything about it, he was a man full of sparks.
-His was a constant creativity, linked to remain children, because if we remain children, if we are curious, then we can learn from everyday objects, from what we have around, we can still amaze and, why not, soften in front of what surrounds us.
-I think we can still taught this today.
-Today we are too used to having branded objects, we are children of the brand, more than the product.
-One of the objects that I really like to talk about is the light switch, which is almost an anonymous object, but it has entered everyone’s house.
+This question is beautiful, because on one hand, my father was certainly born like that, and you couldn’t do anything about it, he was a man full of sparks.
+He was constantly creative, like remaining as a child, because if we remain like children, we are curious and we can learn from everyday objects, from the things that surround us, we can still be amazed and why not, keep what surrounds us infront of us.
+This, I think can still be taught today as today we are a little too used to having branded objects, we are children of the brand, rather than the product.
+One of the objects that I really like to talk about is the breaker switch, which is almost an anonymous object, but it has entered everyone’s home.

 If I asked you to describe Achille Castiglioni in 3 words, which would you choose?

-There isn’t.
-This surprise you?
-The truth is that he did not have a favorite color, because for him color was so important in every project that when he designed an object, color also had a function in it.
+There isn’t one.
+This surprises you, right?
+The truth is that he did not have a favorite colour, because for him colour was so important in every project that when he designed an object, colour also had a function.
 I’ll give you an example immediately.
-The bicycle seats, Sella, born for Zanotta in ’57, has a pink color, which is not really the color of affection of my father, but, in that case, the pink color is connected to the pink jersey (Maglia Rosa, in Italian), to the Giro d’Italia.
-It is, therefore, perfect.
-An outdoor seat like Allunaggio, always born for Zanotta in ’55, is green, because it is an outdoor seat, put it on a lawn and camouflages itself.
+The bicycle seat Sella, created for Zanotta in ’57, has a pink colour, which is not really my father’s favorite colour but in that case, the pink colour is connected to the pink jersey (Maglia Rosa, in Italian), to the Giro d’Italia.
+It is therefore, perfect.
+An outdoor seat like Allunaggio, again created for Zanotta in ’55, is green because it is an outdoor seat, put it on a lawn and it blends in.

-So we can say that every color can be perfect, depending on where it is put.
+So we can say that every colour can be perfect, depending on where it is applied.

 Do you have a favorite color?

-Green forest, which is then the hope color.
+The green forest, which is then also the hope green.

-And what about the shape of objects instead?
+And so, what about the shape of objects?
 Are you more attracted to rigorous or sinuous forms?

-I can not respond in a generic way, because the form connects it to the function.
-For me they are two closely related things.
-If the object works and has a nice shape, well, if the shape is less beautiful but follows the function in an intelligent way, for me it is equally good.
+I can’t respond in a generic way, because I connect form to function.
+For me they are two very closely related things.
+If the object works and has a beautiful shape and also if the shape is less beautiful but follows the function in an intelligent way, for me it is equally good.

-If we were to look at the market today, thinking about the future, do you think that the icons of design in 100 years will be only museum pieces, or will they still be part of the houses as real elements of people’s daily history?
+If we were to look at the market today thinking about the future, do you think that in 100 years, today’s icons of design will only be museum pieces, or will they still be part of our homes?

-I wish they were still in the houses.
-My father liked to enter the houses, in everyday life, in a silent way.
-He wanted people to buy one of his items without necessarily knowing that it was designed by him or produced by a large company, but simply because they liked it.
-Objects must keep company, they’re something that must be used, touched, ruined and consumed.
-It is the natural life of the object, a life exactly opposite to that of museum pieces, which are exposed, but distant and untouchable.
+I hope they will still be in the houses.
+My father liked to enter homes and everyday life, in a silent way.
+He wanted people to buy one of his objects without necessarily knowing that it was designed by him or produced by a large company, but simply because they liked it.
+Objects must have company, they’re something that must be used, touched, ruined or consumed.
+It’s the natural life of an object, a life exactly opposite to that of museum pieces, which are exhibited, but distant and untouchable.

-I imagine your flagship product is still the Arco lamp.
+I imagine the most well known product is still the Arco lamp.

-Yes, the bow and the mayonnaise spoon.
+Yes, the Arco lamp and the mayonnaise spoon.
 Two opposites.

 What is the dream for the Foundation?
 What do you imagine?